braintree/braintree_ios/Braintree/PayPal/README.md

 ## Integration

-A straightforward integration approach is to just add a `BTPayPalControl` instance in your view hierarchy, then implement its `BTPayPalControlDelegate` to receive results.
+A straightforward integration approach is to just add a `BTPayPalButton` instance in your view hierarchy, then implement its `BTPayPalButtonDelegate` to receive results.
 Rough example:

-1. Create an instance of `BTPayPalControl` either in your xib or storyboard or initialized in code and added as a subview, e.g.
+1. Create an instance of `BTPayPalButton` either in your xib or storyboard or initialized in code and added as a subview, e.g.

 ```
 - (void)viewDidLoad {
-  self.payPalControl = [[BTPayPalControl alloc] init];
+  self.payPalButton = [[BTPayPalButton alloc] init];
-  [self.view addSubview:self.payPalControl];
+  [self.view addSubview:self.payPalButton];
 }
 ```

-2. Set the `client` and `delegate` properties of your `BTPayPalControl` instance, e.g.
+2. Set the `client` and `delegate` properties of your `BTPayPalButton` instance, e.g.

 ```
-self.payPalControl.client = [[BTClient alloc] initWithClientToken:MY_CLIENT_TOKEN];
+self.payPalButton.client = [[BTClient alloc] initWithClientToken:MY_CLIENT_TOKEN];
-self.payPalControl.delegate = self;
+self.payPalButton.delegate = self;
 ```

-3. Implement the required `BTPayPalControlDelegate` protocol methods:
+3. Implement the required `BTPayPalButtonDelegate` protocol methods:

 ```
-- (void)payPalControl:(BTPayPalControl *)control addedPaymentMethod:(NSString *)paymentMethod {
+- (void)payPalButton:(BTPayPalButton *)button addedPaymentMethod:(NSString *)paymentMethod {
   NSLog(@"Payment method %@ obtained and is ready for use", paymentMethod);
   // Send paymentMethod to your server for use...
 }

-- (void)payPalControlRemovedPaymentMethod:(BTPayPalControl *)control {
+- (void)payPalButtonRemovedPaymentMethod:(BTPayPalButton *)button {
   NSLog(@"Payment method was removed");
 }
 ```

-4. Optional: `BTPayPalControl` handles presentation of a `BTPayPalViewController` out of the box, but you can change the presentation by implementing an additional optional `BTPayPalControlViewControllerPresenterDelegate` method and setting the `presentationDelegate` property:
+4. Optional: `BTPayPalButton` handles presentation of a `BTPayPalViewController` out of the box, but you can change the presentation by implementing an additional optional `BTPayPalButtonViewControllerPresenterDelegate` method and setting the `presentationDelegate` property:

 ```
-- (void)payPalControl:(BTPayPalControl *)control requestsPresentationOfViewController:(UIViewController *)viewController {
+- (void)payPalButton:(BTPayPalButton *)button requestsPresentationOfViewController:(UIViewController *)viewController {
   // Use your own presentation code here, e.g.
   [self.navigationController pushViewController:viewController];
 }